On average, we have approximately 135 PhD students enrolled in our eight PhD programs.

 Kellogg's faculty selects qualified students based on evidence of outstanding intellectual ability and a strong commitment to a career in research.
 The student's research agenda, with its fit within the general research interests of the faculty, are evaluated.
 The strength of the recommendation letters, the academic record at the applicant's undergraduate/graduate institution, and performance on standardized tests are included in the review.

 Do I have to take the GRE or GMAT to apply?
 Is there a minimum score?

-Yes, all applicants to the Kellogg PhD program must take the GRE or GMAT depending on the area of study:
+Yes, all Fall 2023 applicants to the Kellogg PhD program must submit a GRE or GMAT test score depending on the area of study: